BloomTech-Labs/family-promise-case-mgmt-be/README.md

 - create your project repo by forking or using this as a template.
 - run: `npm install` to download all dependencies.
-- run: `cp .env.sample .env` and update the enviornment variables to match your local setup.
 - run: `npm run knex migrate:latest` to create the starting schema.
 - run: `npm run knex seed:run` to populate your db with some data.
 - run: `npm run tests` to confirm all is setup and tests pass.